-In the operation of its business Sequoia employs or engages several vendors and suppliers for the provision of goods and services, including the provision of market execution clearing and settlement services by market operators and clearing and settlement facilities, and the provision of various systems and applications to facilitate Sequoia's day-to-day business operations.
+In the operation of its business Sequoia employs or engages several vendors and suppliers for the provision of goods and services, including the provision of market execution clearing and settlement services by market operators and clearing and settlement facilities (discontinued operation post June 2023), and the provision of various systems and applications to facilitate Sequoia's day-to-day business operations.
 Sequoia has identified and regularly reviews service providers that it considers critical to its business operations as part of its business continuity and disaster recovery planning and third-party outsourcing contracts review.